ehsan-ashik/docker-ubuntu22.04-os161/README.md

 Once the image is succesfully pulled, you can run the image with the command: `docker run -i -t ehaque052/docker-ubuntu22.04-os161 /bin/bash`

+## Setting Up a Local Working Directory
+To work on the assignments, creating a local working directory can be helpful, especially to make changes in the kernel and to open the OS161 codebase to a code editor or IDE.
+To create a local working directory **Docker Volume** can be used with the steps mentioned below -
+1. Pull the image from DockerHub or build the image from this repository as mentioned above.
+2. Create a working directory in your local machine and `cd` into the working directory.
+3. Create a temp container from the image and run the following command to copy the src files from the container into the local directory: `docker cp <COINTAINER_ID>:/root/cs4300 $(pwd)/cs4300` (Note that, in windows machine `$(pwd)` will not work and `%cd%` should be used.
+The temp container can be removed after this step).
+4. Once the src files are copied into the working directory, go the the `cs4300` directory on your local machine and execute the command: `docker run -it --volume $(pwd):/root/cs4300 ehaque052/docker-ubuntu22.04-os161 /bin/bash` (This will mount the local `cs4300` directory to the container's working directory).

 ## Building and Running OS161
 As part of the Docker build process, the script `build-kernel.sh` is copied to the os161 working directory (`root/cs4300`) in the container.
 To build and run the `DUMBVM` kernel, execute the following command from the woring directory: `chmod +x ./build-kernel.sh && ./build-kernel.sh`